 Book your accommodation at Club Wyndham Seven Mile Beach, located just a quick 12-minute drive from Hobart International Airport.
 The resort is set along a picturesque beachfront, making it the perfect place to unwind after your travel escapades.

-These are the top three things to tick off your Hobart bucket list.
+Here are the top three things to tick off your Hobart bucket list.

-Part of the mountain is called ‘Organ Pipes’, referring to the organ-shaped rock formation that dominates the silhouette.
-When the wind blows, you can hear the melodic sounds of the breeze tinkling through these rocks.
+A section of Mount Wellington is called the Organ Pipes, referring to fluted dolerite rock formations.
+When the wind blows, you can hear the breeze whistling through these slender columns.

-2. Sip coffee at an alfresco cafe in Battery Point
+2. Sip coffee at an al fresco cafe in Battery Point

 3. Stop to smell the roses at Hobart’s Royal Tasmanian Botanic Gardens